What is CITI?

-Before Duke Personnel are available to be added as Key Personnel in iRIS, they must have completed the required Duke Health CITI training.
-However, there are other considerations to account for in becoming IRB compliant.
+In addition to other IRB requirements, before Duke Personnel are available to be added as Key Personnel in iRIS, they must have completed the required Duke Health CITI training.

-If the training record does not seem to be synching properly between the iRIS and CITI systems, have the individual update their Institutional Email Address within the CITI Program to the user’s Duke NetID (ID@duke.edu) as this is the email format that iRIS utilizes to identify you.
+If a user's training record does not seem to be syncing properly between the iRIS and CITI systems, the individual should update their Institutional Email Address within CITI to the user’s Duke NetID email (NetID@duke.edu) as this is the email format that iRIS utilizes to identify you.

 After making this change, allow at least 8 hours for the two systems to synchronize again before assuming that this potential fix did not work.
-For instructions on how to update your Institutional email address in the CITI system, go to the CITI Program Support Center.
+For instructions on how to update your Institutional email address in the CITI system, watch the video below.